bufbuild-ru/docs/docs/bufstream/iceberg/index.md

 ## Why Iceberg?

 The existing processes for getting data out of Kafka and into a data lake, warehouse, or analytics tool are prone to human error, introduce duplicative storage, and increase operational expenses.
-Bufstream eliminates these complex and brittle processes and delegates data transformation to the broker and makes object storage the single source of truth for ready to query data -- leading your team to critical insights faster.Over the last few years, Iceberg has grown to be the leading standard for storing big data sets in the data lakehouse, and as a result we've seen the ecosystem grow to unite data platform teams and analytics teams with tools like Apache Spark, Amazon Athena, Dremio, Trino, and Starburst.
+Bufstream eliminates these complex and brittle processes, delegates data transformation to the broker, and makes object storage the single source of truth for ready to query data -- leading your team to critical insights faster.Over the last few years, Iceberg has grown to be the leading standard for storing big data sets in the data lakehouse, and as a result we've seen the ecosystem grow to unite data platform teams and analytics teams with tools like Apache Spark, Amazon Athena, Dremio, Trino, and Starburst.
 These conditions made Iceberg a great fit for Bufstream.Today to shift data out of Kafka and into a data warehouse teams must do some or all of the following:

 - Set up a consumption workflow that requires additional compute and storage, utilizing Kafka Connect or bespoke direct to data lakehouse engines.
 - Create and maintain a complex pipeline of operations that transform the data to a columnar format (like Parquet), materialize the data, and address any schema changes or evolution.